Skip to main content

 Further study

-Further study will not automatically get you a better job, but it can improve your chances if the employer requires the specialism you have developed.
+Further study will not automatically get you a better job, but it can improve your chances if an employer requires the specialism you have developed.
 The transferable skills gained from doing postgraduate study, carefully targeted and effectively marketed, could enhance job applications.

 What motivates students to do postgraduate study?